frank-ang/MultilanguageBot/README.md

 ### 4. Create Edge stack

-This is the S3 website hosting the botui.js web client.
-This stack creates the S3, Route53, and CloudFront resources.
+This is the Cloudfront distribution fronting the origins of:

+* S3 static website
+* API Gateway endpoint

+A Route53 record is also created.

 CloudFormation template: [edge/cloudfront-website.yaml]()